ro-msg-aws-training/resources/src/networking/index.md

 **Instances are deployed in a specific subnet.
 This is how we choose in which AZ to run our instance and whether the instance has a public IP address or not.
 Each subnet has a route table assigned which tells instances where to find other IPs.
 A subnet is considered public if it has a route to an Internet Gateway (another AWS resource).
 Furthermore, each subnet has its own NACL.**

+In general, we deploy instances in private subnets and expose them through a Load Balancer (which is deployed in public subnets).
+In case we still want access to the internet from our instances, we can setup a **NAT Gateway** and point the instances to it.

 :::warning Exercise
 Navigate to the VPC service and take a look at the default VPC.
 How many subnets does it have and how many of them are public?
 Does it restrict traffic with any IP?
 :::